 How to have an amazing adventure in Tuscany with kids

-Italy makes a wonderful place for a family holiday, the food is amazing, it’s only a short flight from the UK and the Italian people are about as family friendly as they get.
+Italy makes a wonderful place for a family holiday.
+The food is amazing, it’s only a short flight from the UK and the Italian people are about as family friendly as they get.
 My favourite area of Italy is Tuscany; it has a little mix of everything for the whole family to enjoy.
-Here are my top 7 reasons why you should consider taking the kids to Tuscany for your next family holiday.
+Plus there are heaps of things to do in Tuscany with kids.
+Here are my top 7 reasons why you should consider a Tuscany family holiday.

 1. Beautiful Tuscan Hill Towns

 Our main reason for visiting Tuscany was to visit the gorgeous hill towns I’d heard so much about.
 My parents were just back from a visit and raved about how beautiful they are.
-You can read their week long Tuscany Itinerary here.
+You can read their week long Tuscany Itinerary here, it has some lovely ideas for a Tuscany family holiday.

-There are definitely plenty to choose from and whilst my romantic notion of spending two weeks mooching around them all, this might not be the most exciting way to spend a holiday in Tuscany with kids.
+There are definitely plenty to choose from.
+And whilst I have a romantic notion of spending two weeks mooching around them all.
+This might not be the most exciting way to spend a holiday in Tuscany with kids.

 My favourite of all the hilltowns, and of many other tourists for good reason, it’s so very pretty!
 It has towers, amazing gelato and stunning Tuscan views, I highly recommend spending at least half a day here.
 Check out my full post on visiting San Gimignano with kids here.

-Cortona is located right on the border with Umbria meaning it’s a bit further out than San Gimignano but perfect if you plan on exploring the two areas in one trip.
-Cortona is the birthplace of Luca Signorelli, a renaissance painter and was featured in Under The Tuscan Sun making it quite the draw for art and culture lovers and anyone looking for the romantic side of Tuscany.
+Another brilliant hilltown to visit in Tuscany with kids in Cortona.
+This pretty town is located right on the border with Umbria.
+Meaning it’s a bit further out than San Gimignano but perfect if you plan on exploring the two areas in one trip.
+Cortona is the birthplace of Luca Signorelli.
+A renaissance painter and was featured in Under The Tuscan Sun.
+Making it quite the draw for art and culture lovers and anyone looking for the romantic side of Tuscany.

-Like many other Tuscan hilltowns, the streets are mainly pedestrianised making it very safe for exploring with kids and I wouldn’t fancy trying to get a car down those narrow alleyways anyway!
-Cortona has a few churches, museums and shops to explore and a lovely main piazza but you can probably cover it in half a day.
-If you want to stay longer, there are countless cafes, restaurants and view points to climb to, don’t worry, you won’t be bored.
+Like many other Tuscan hilltowns, the streets are mainly pedestrianised.
+Making it very safe for exploring with kids.
+I wouldn’t fancy trying to get a car down those narrow alleyways anyway!
+Cortona has a few churches, museums and shops to explore.
+And a lovely main piazza but you can probably cover it in half a day.
+If you want to stay longer, there are countless cafes, restaurants and view points to climb to.
+Don’t worry, you won’t be bored.

-Monterigionni is a fortified medieval town which was built to protect nearby Siena from attack and a trip within the walls really does feel like you’re stepping back in time.
-Again, you won’t need to spend that long here, an afternoon should do it but it’s well worth a visit for the views of the surrounding vineyards alone.
+Monterigionni is a fortified medieval town which was built to protect nearby Siena from attack.
+A trip within the walls really does feel like you’re stepping back in time.
+Again, you won’t need to spend that long here.
+An afternoon should do it.
+But it’s well worth a visit for the views of the surrounding vineyards alone.
 This is stereo typical Tuscany, olive trees, medieval towers, Romanesque churches, ancient wells, narrow alleyways, perfect!

 If you’re feeling brave and have the time then you can climb the city walls to get a birds eye view of the delightful town.